 Intellectual Property Pack

-The Intellectual Property Pack, or IPP, will ensure you get into a high-paying career in Intellectual Property (IP) where you will leverage your research, analysis, and communication skills to help stakeholders in different sectors protect and capitalize on their innovations.
-The IPP program leader and board members are PhDs currently working in the IP industry, and they will teach you about the IP field, how to communicate your relevant experience throughout all steps of the hiring process, and how to find the right IP career for you—no matter your background.
+The Intellectual Property Pack, or IPP, will ensure you get into a high-paying career in Intellectual Property (IP) where you will leverage your research, analysis, and communication knowledge to help stakeholders in different sectors protect and capitalize on their innovations.
+The IPP program leader and board members are PhDs currently working in the IP industry, and they will mentor you through the IP field, how to communicate your relevant experience throughout all steps of the hiring process, and how to find the right IP career for you—no matter your background.
 This is the only program designed specifically for PhDs by other PhDs currently working in top IP roles.

 Here Is A Sneak Peek At What IPP Members Get Access To...